zompi2/UE4EnhancedCodeFlow/README.md

 Execute specified action after some ticks.
 Can be useful if we want to execute some code in next game tick.
 The `bStopped` tells if this action has been stopped by a Stop function.
 This argument is optional.
 If a number of ticks parameter is set to 0 it will execute in the next frame.
 If a number of ticks parameter is set less than 0 the action will not execute and will print an error to the log.
+Can be resetted.

 ``` cpp
 FFlow::DelayTicks(this, 1, [this](bool bStopped)